aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/eps/_index.md

 ﻿---
-title: Convert from EPS to other supported formats using Aspose.Imaging for Java
+title: Convert from EPS(Encapsulated PostScript Language) to other supported formats using Aspose.Imaging for Java API
 weight: 3920
 url: /java/conversion/from/eps
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Aspose.Imaging can easily convert from EPS to other formats using Java platform
+description: Aspose.Imaging API can easily convert from EPS(Encapsulated PostScript Language) to other formats using Java platform
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert images from EPS format using Aspose.Imaging for Java" h2="Convert from EPS image format to other formats using Java platform" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert images from EPS format using Aspose.Imaging for Java" h2="Convert from EPS(Encapsulated PostScript Language) image format to other formats using Java platform" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from EPS images using Aspose.Imaging for Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from EPS(Encapsulated PostScript Language) images using Aspose.Imaging for Java" %}}
 You can programmaticaly convert from EPS format to other available formats using Aspose.Imaging for Java.
+FIles with EPS extension essentially describe an Encapsulated PostScript language program that describes the appearance of a single page.
+The name "Encapsulated" because it can be included or encapsulated in another PostScript language page description.
+This script based file format may contain any combination of text, graphics and images.
+EPS files may include a bitmap preview image encapsulated inside for display by applications that can open such files.
+EPS files can be converted to standard image formats such as JPG, PNG, TIFF and PDF using different applications e.g. Adobe Illustrator, Photoshop and PaintShop Pro.
+Because of a security vulnerability in EPS files, Office 2016, Office 2013, Office 2010, and Office 365 have turned off the ability to insert EPS files into Office documents.
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}